Skip to Content

 Withholding a Security Deposit

-Landlords can keep part or all of a tenant’s security deposit in certain circumstances.
+Texas Landlords can keep part or all of a tenant’s security deposit in certain circumstances.
 The circumstances are as follows.

 • Breaching the terms of the lease or rental agreement.
-For example, abandoning the unit
+For example, abandoning the unit is a breach of the lease

 • Causing excessive damage to the unit.
 These are damages that exceed normal wear and tear.
 Examples include missing fixtures, holes in the wall, broken tiles or windows, and heavily stained, burned, or torn carpets.
 Landlords may not penalize a tenant for smaller damages, as the security deposit doesn’t cover normal wear and tear, such as stained bath fixtures, loose door handles, lightly scratched glass, and gently worn carpets.